My Dream is to be a doctor. My Decision was Ohio State.

 The supportive role of physicians fuels my passion for primary care.

-I’m a medical student at The Ohio State University College of Medicine in the three-year primary track program.
-I knew I wanted to be a physician from the age of six.
+I knew I wanted to be a physician from the age of 6.
 I remember going to the library with my dad and opening a pop-up book that revealed the inner workings of veins and arteries throughout the body.
 I instantly wanted to understand what was happening in the illustration.
 My dad told me that doctors specialized in understanding what goes on in the body and how to fix things when they go wrong.
 I was hooked.

 Throughout my childhood, my mom endured chronic health issues.
 I saw the dedication and care she received from health care professionals, especially doctors.
 This taught me that doctors provide more than just a diagnosis — they also provide comfort.